-Director Jon Clinkenbeard discusses our new VR film “First Date” and the future of virtual reality
+Director Jon Clinkenbeard discusses our new VR film “First Date”

 The distinction between 360 video and VR needs to be erased, says Jon Clinkenbeard when I sat down with him to discuss all things VR.
 We also hit on the topics of his VR origin story, how we overcame the challenges of making the groundbreaking VR film “First Date” and where he thinks VR is headed in the foreseeable future (think Game of Thrones in VR!)